Advising compact

 Initiative

-I expect you to display intellectual independence and initiative as you work on your research or software projects with me.
-For graduate students, this includes conducting background research independently by identifying related prior research, thinking deeply about your research project and approaching it with genuine curiosity, and doing independent work as needed to develop skills and knowledge that you need to make progress.
-For senior projects and independent studies, this means attempting to independently surmount technical issues as they arise.
-For all students—remember that these are your projects.
-Don’t wait for me to tell you what to do next.
+Graduate students: This includes conducting background research independently by identifying related prior research, thinking deeply about your research project and approaching it with genuine curiosity, and doing independent work as needed to develop skills and knowledge that you need to make progress.

-That said, there is a balance to be achieved here.
+That said, there is a balance to be struck here.
 Don’t bang your head against a wall in the name of independence—ask for help or advice when you feel you have attempted to surmount a problem to the best of your ability.
 I am your advisor!
 I’m happy to advise.

 Self-care